 Figure 38 shows the relationship between thrust generated and the amperes pulled by the motor for an 1320 Kv motor by an array of propellers.
+The data is truncated before the point where the equipment could not provide consistent results.
+The trend is generally logarithmic.

 For each propeller tested on the 1320 Kv motor, there was a similar trend as the 1100 Kv motor: the amount of thrust increased as the amount of amperage increased.
 The propeller with the 11 inch diameter and 4.7 inch pitch again performed the best out of the 7 propellers tested, maxing out at 529g of thrust while running on 10.4A.
 Across the entire sample, this motor allowed the static thrust to increase for all of the propellers.
 Since the competition requires that takeoff happens within a small area, it is desired to have a motor that will allow a high thrust.
 The smaller propellers showed the same trend as the 100 Kv motor.
-Since the trends are much of the same and we need the most thrust that our aircraft can handle, the 1320 Kv motor has been chosen over the former.